Industrial Automation - Max-i Fieldbus

 • The number of transistors in the necessary microprocessors, Ethernet controllers and routers or switches are very high, which reduces the reliability considerably.
 For every time the number is doubled and/or the temperature is increased 10 °C, the reliability is reduced to the half.
 The Max-i controller only use approximately 6000 gates where approximately half is used for the very advanced lighting controller, which may not be used.
 6000 gates corresponds approximately to the half of what is used in the smallest ARM M0 microprocessor.

 • The low communication voltage of Ethernet combined with the short pulses gives a very low symbol energy (voltage multiplied by current multiplied by time), which reduces the signal/noise ratio considerably.
-With a 10BASE-T1x peak-to-peak signal amplitude of 2.4 V, a 1.2 V, ±1-to-0 PAM3 transition at a 7.5 MHz clock on a 100 Ω line has a pulse energy of only 4.0 nJ (0.029 W x 0.1333 µs).
+With a 10BASE-T1L peak-to-peak signal amplitude of 2.4 V, a 1.2 V, ±1-to-0 PAM3 transition at a 7.5 MHz clock on a 100 Ω line (50 Ω load impedance) has a pulse energy of only 4.0 nJ (0.029 W x 0.1333 µs).
+10BASE-T1S, which uses differential Manchester coding with a voltage swing of 1 Vpp, has an even lower 1-bit pulse energy of only 1.0 nJ (0.02 W x 0.05 µs)!
 At 2.667 Mbaud, which is possible on a 22-m line with Max-i, the energy in each pulse is up to 1.7 µJ (6.8 W x 0.25 µs) on a typical 50 Ω, 4-wire, balanced transmission line, which is used for process control.

 • Although every part of the Ethernet protocol, routers and switches are standardized and may be familiar to some programmers, it is extremely complex with specifications of several thousand pages and hundreds of parameters to set, and it is very difficult to overview and debug for example for a process electriciant.
 Max-i is so simple that everybody can learn the protocol in a few hours.